microsoft/DeepSpeed/docs/_tutorials/zeropp.md

 ---
 title: "ZeRO++"
-tags: training, ZeRO, communication-efficiency, large-model
+tags: training ZeRO communication-efficiency large-model
 ---

 ZeRO++ is a system of communication optimization strategies built on top of [ZeRO](https://www.microsoft.com/en-us/research/blog/zeropp) to offer unmatched efficiency for large model training regardless of the scale or cross-device bandwidth constraints.
 Read our [ZeRO++ blog](https://www.microsoft.com/en-us/research/blog/msr-zeropp-placeholder/) and [paper](https://www.microsoft.com/en-us/research/blog/arxiv-placehoder/) to learn more!